-We have audited the financial statements of The Church in Wales Common Investment Fund for the year ended 31 December 2017 which comprise the Statement of Total Return, Statement of Change in Net Assets, Balance Sheet and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).
+We have audited the financial statements of the Church in Wales Common Investment Fund for the year ended 31 December 2018 which comprise the Statement of Total Return, Statement of Change in Net Assets, Balance Sheet and notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard applicable in the Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).